Areas of investment

 - Bank Lending refers to loans made to charities and social enterprises by dedicated social banks – this area has shown an increase of 8% in size from £2.7bn to £2.9bn in 2024.

 - Non-bank lending refers to debt finance taken on by charities and social enterprises to provide working capital and growth finance.
-This asset class also includes investments made into community shares and crowdfunding platforms – this area has shown an increase of 3% from £680m to £xxxm in 2024.
+This asset class also includes investments made into community shares and crowdfunding platforms – this area has shown an increase of 3% from £680m to £700m in 2024.

-- Charity Bonds refer to tradable loans that offer large scale unsecured finance with fewer restrictions than bank finance – this area has shown an increase of 4% from £719m to £xxm in 2024.
+- Charity Bonds refer to tradable loans that offer large scale unsecured finance with fewer restrictions than bank finance – this area has shown an increase of 4% from £719m to £750m in 2024.

 - Community Investment Enterprise Fund provides debt finance to CDFIs with the capital they need to meet the demands of small businesses.